 Lands' End, Inc. v.
 Remy, --- F.Supp.2d ----, 2006 WL 2521321 (W.D.
 Wis., September 1, 2006).

 By Evan D. Brown, Attorney.
 Evan focuses on technology and intellectual property law.
-He maintains a law & technology focused blog called Internet Cases as well as a blog called UDRP Tracker which focuses on domain name disputes.
+He maintains a law & technology focused blog called Internet Cases and is a Domain Name Panelist with the World Intellectual Property Organization deciding cases under the UDRP.

 |Cybersquatting||Policy & Regulation|